ProgramingIsTheFuture/ProgramingIsTheFuture/README.md

 ## And I want to work with tecnology and programming! 😎

+### I'm currently working on a big project called MonkeySMedia

+#### I love to watch anime and series, when i'm not programing! 😂

 <!--
 **ProgramingIsTheFuture/ProgramingIsTheFuture** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.